realnews-gateway/emergency-publishing-system/emergency-channel/ingest/overview.md

 The Ingest module is the first stage of the Emergency Channel pipeline:

-Ingest → Sanitizer → Core → Router → Distributor → Publisher
+Ingest → Sanitizer → Core → Router → Distributor
                      ↘ Storage

+The Ingest module interacts only with the Sanitizer module and does not access internal state, accounts, or transport metadata.

 ---